sydneybroccoli/sydneybroccoli/README.md

 **OPEN FOR WORK**

 Junior Full-Stack Web Developer with a background and education in Biomedical Engineering and medical device research.
 Graduated with a BS in Biomedical/Electrical Engineering from Marquette University (2017) and Le Wagon: Coding Bootcamp in Bali, Indonesia (2020).
-Currently working as a freelnce software engineer while continuing pursuit of further education and personal projects.
-Open to any work opportunities.
+Currently working as a freelance software engineer/developer while continuing pursuit of further education and personal projects.

+Contact me if interested in my services.

 ---